 - 1. Dress.
 Horse show participants and family members are expected to dress neat, appropriately and of a conservative nature in keeping with general 4-H expectations at all times.
 Anyone with the probability of handling or riding a horse should dress with safety in mind.
 When schooling, long pants are required and tops with enough coverage and support to withstand strenuous activity are required.
 Closed toed boots with a heel and approved safety helmet are required when riding.
 No open toed shoes, sandals/flip flops allowed when handling a horse or cleaning a stall.
 Shirts are required at all times, and participants are not to wear clothing that allows undergarments to show. - a) The following dress items are considered inappropriate at all times during the show weekend: clothing with negative, indecent language or symbols, excessively tight or short garments, exposed undergarments, halter or tube tops, spaghetti straps, belly shirts exposing midriff and see through clothing. - b) When showing, show appropriate dress and safety attire is required based on the division rules.
 Please see show division for appropriate attire.
 All show personnel have the authority to enforce the dress code policies.
-Failure of any individual to comply with dress policy or change requests can result in disqualification from the show and eviction from the horse show grounds. - 2.
-The Virginia 4-H Code of Conduct which all members and adult volunteers have signed will be in effect. - 3.
-Show Entry.
-It is the responsibility of the 4-H member to obtain the rules and entry forms and to submit their entry in order on time to their Extension agent.
-After the entry has been mailed in, qualified horse substitutions can be made prior to the start of the show on September 12, 2020 at 9:00 AM with written support of the leader, agent, and a \$50.00 fee.
+Failure of any individual to comply with dress policy or change requests can result in disqualification from the show and eviction from the horse show grounds.

+2. The Virginia 4-H Code of Conduct which all members and adult volunteers have signed will be in effect.

+- 3. Show Entry.
+It is the responsibility of the 4-H member to obtain the rules and complete their own entry through the FairEntry system online.
+After the entry has been submitted, qualified horse substitutions can be made prior to the start of the show on Thursday, September 9, 2021 at 9:00 AM with written support of the leader, agent, and a \$50.00 fee.
 If age of exhibitor is questioned, then the exhibitor must produce a birth certificate or be considered for disqualification for all classes in the current show. - 4.
-If special arrangements are needed due to disability, please contact Leona Ransdell at 540-231-6345 by the entry deadline of July 12, 2020. - 5.
+If special arrangements are needed due to disability, please contact Sandy Arnold, Youth Equine Extension Associate, by the entry deadline of July 12, 2021 by emailing horse4h@vt.edu. - 5.
 Parents, guardians, members and/or representatives agree to all rules and legal show decisions without appeal or legal action upon entry.
 Responsibility for preparation and safe participation in any class is the responsibility of the parent, guardian and/or representative and members.